 Ground access to the air cargo facilities are available 24-hours.
 Airport tower and ramp towers are also planned as 24-hour operational facilities.
 Four tenants have already signed agreements for occupying the cargo terminal facilities.

-The integrated express carrier, UPS Air Freight, is committing to full use and dedicated truck lane entry for Terminal 3 in the South Complex.
+The integrated express carrier, UPZ Air Freight, is committing to full use and dedicated truck lane entry for Terminal 3.

 The expected volume of operations for the planned year of 2025 is 500,000 tons.
 This baseline annual volume will be used to estimate the growth, which is expected to be 2% annually for the first 5 years, and then 3% beyond.